5 Easy Baby Steps to a Greener Home

 Along with plastic containers, I'm trying to cut back on my use of plastic wrap.
 Most plastic wrap contains LDPE, which is an endocrine disruptor.
 It also ends up in the trash, and that's bad for the environment.

 Here's a great alternative to plastic wrap that I started using a few months ago.
 It's called Bees Wrap.
+(Click here to check availability and price at Amazon)

 It's made of organic cotton cloth embedded with beeswax, jojoba oil and tree resin.
 You can use it to cover a container or wrap it around food.
 You use the warmth from your hands to form it how ever you want it.
 It seals quite well.